 For those of you who are regular readers of this blog — how y’all doing? — you know that I wrote an undergraduate thesis all about librarian portrayals in film.
 Heck, I even wrote about the starting list of films used for that thesis a couple of weeks ago.
 So this subject comes up a lot, is what I’m saying. 🙂

-One of the major projects in that course that we had to complete was creating our own library collection/database and then cataloging at least 10 items in that collection (we used the Inmagic database program, which seems to be still out there, albeit in a much updated form).
+One of the major projects in that course that we had to complete was creating our own library collection/database and then cataloging at least 10 items in that collection (we used the Inmagic database program).
 We also had to create our own system of cataloging and provide how-to instructions — going through this process made me appreciate catalogers even more! — as well as write a paper all about the collection with sections explaining who our users were, including sample user problems and questions, etc. Basically, through this project, we had to think about how we personally organize things, and then think through how others would be able to understand and use that system of organization.

 We even had to do some usability testing, meaning that a real person had to search our individual databases using those sample questions and try to find the answers/items.
 My guinea pig?
-Sam, of course!
-I had TOTALLY forgotten about that, as had Sam, until I reread my paper. 🙂
+My husband, of course!
+I had TOTALLY forgotten about that, as had he, until I reread my paper. 🙂

 So, details.
 I chose to place my fictional collection, “The Collection of Librarian Portrayals on Film” (continuing my streak of awkward titles) in the Bancroft Library at the University of California, Berkeley.
 Why there?
 I bet y’all are thinking.
 Rereading this, I wondered that, too, but then I remembered that Berkeley is one of the few places that includes programs for both film studies and library/information science.
 And Bancroft Library is well-known for its special collections.
 Lucky Bancroft Library, eh?